 Your new house extension is likely to offer improved views and access to the garden, so investing in good landscape design will really enhance both inside and outside areas.

 A good transition between the extension and garden – such as a beautifully finished patio area – can completely transform the living areas, bringing the outdoors into your new, improved living space.

 There’s no avoiding it, extensions are a hefty investment, so it pays to know your options for optimising the existing structure.
 One of the simpler options is to remove internal walls to create larger, more flexible living spaces, which might negate the need for an extension – an architect’s advice here can be a really good option.

 If just reconfiguring your property isn’t going to be enough, it’s worth considering permitted development rights.
 This may allow you to extend your property and maximise the existing footprint of the house – but it’s worth mentioning that permitted development usually has to match the existing style of the house.
 If you go down this route, you will not only save money on planning fees but could also save 6 weeks on your programme and associated consultants’ fees.

 Keeping the overall form of the extension simple, with a rectangular footprint and a pitched roof can sometimes help to reduce costs, along with cost-effective materials in an innovative design.
 Using off-the-shelf solutions rather than bespoke designs will also save you cash.

-Keep your neighbours on side by updating them on the project progress and allaying their concerns as soon as possible – this often pays dividends as you may also be able to save money on Party Wall Awards if your neighbour is willing to consent to your extension.
+Keep your neighbours on side by updating them on the project progress and allaying their concerns as soon as possible – this often pays dividends as you save money on Party Wall Awards if your neighbour is willing to consent to your extension.

 Once you’ve decided that a house extension in Birmingham is worth the investment, you can call us on 0121 455 0032, write to us using the form below or on our live chat – let’s get your project started!